CarmeTeam/Carme-Docu/UserDoc/System/project/project.md

 # Create or join a project

-Resource allocation is small in the default project.
-Consequently, each user is encouraged to either create or join another project.
+Users are encouraged to either create or join a project to have specific resources allocated to them.

 **Note:** If projects are disabled in your Carme-cluster, you can skip this step and jump to **Usage: First Time**.